IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 8.8 You confirm that neither We nor any of Our representatives has made any claims or representations of guaranteed or anticipated profits that may result from the use of the Service and We expressly disclaim liability for any profit projections which may have been provided by You.

-9.3 We shall have no liability to You in respect of defaults covered by S.2 clause 9.2 unless You notify Us within fourteen (14) days of the date You became aware of the circumstances giving rise to the event(s) complained of.
+9.3 We shall have no liability to You in respect of defaults covered by S.2 clause 9.2 unless You notify Us within twelve (12) months of the date You became aware of the circumstances giving rise to the event(s) complained of.

 9.5 We shall indemnify You against any claim that the normal use and access the Software, Services and any Licensed Materials infringes the IPR of any third party which are effective in the UK provided You are not in material breach of any agreement with Us, We are notified promptly of any claim, We are given control of any claim, You do not prejudice Our defence of any claim or compromise or settle any claim and You give Us all reasonable assistance (at Our reasonable cost) and that the claim does not arise as a result of (a) the use of the Licensed Materials in combination with equipment or software not approved by Us, (b) by reason of alteration or modification not approved by Us or (c) where the claim arises because of a feature specified and requested by You, (d) used a release other than a current unaltered release of Our Software, if such an infringement would have been avoided by the use of a current unaltered release of Our Software, or (e) Third Party Software.
-We shall have the right to procure the continuing use of the infringing part, modify or replace the infringing part or refund an equitable proportion of the Licence Fee provided that exercise of any of these options shall operate as an entire discharge of Our liability to You under this clause.
+We shall have the right to procure the continuing use of the infringing part, modify or replace the infringing part or refund an equitable proportion of the Licence Fee, or terminate all or a part of the Services, any Order, or this Agreement, provided that exercise of any of these options shall operate as an entire discharge of Our liability to You under this clause.

 10 Term & Termination

-10.1 This Agreement will, in relation to each Order, commence on the Commencement Date and continue for the duration of the Minimum Commitment.
+10.1 The terms of this Agreement in relation each Order will commence on the Commencement Date and will continue for the duration of the Minimum Commitment and shall remain in full force and effect for so long as Services are provided under any Order entered into pursuant to these Terms and Conditions.
 Unless and until this Agreement is terminated in respect of any Order in accordance with this S.2 clause 10 and subject to the Consumer Credit Act (‘CCA’) or any other relevant consumer protection legislation (‘consumer’ as defined by the CCA and those applicable legislation), it shall automatically renew on expiry of the Minimum Commitment for a further period of equal duration and shall continue to renew for subsequent equal periods until so terminated (each such period a “Renewal Term”).

 10.2 Upon any such renewal, the Licence of the Licensed Materials, Our obligation to provide the Services, and Your obligation to pay the Charges in respect of the same shall (subject to any variation of the Charges made pursuant to S.2 clause 7.7) continue for the duration of the Renewal Term.